 I’ve watched my share of Bollywood films.
-And here are some powerful lessons Bollywood has taught me on this rocky journey.
+And here are some powerful life lessons from Bollywood movies that I have learned on this rocky journey.

 Disclaimer: Truth be told, I enjoyed watching some of the films referred to here.
 And of course, I mean all of this in a somewhat flippant, irreverent and humorous manner.